mscandal/co-stream-iterator/README.md

 }
 ```

-All you do is pass in your readable stream and your options for the writable stream it creates under the hood.
+All you do is pass in your readable stream and your [options for the writable stream](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) it creates under the hood.
 This makes object streams possible to work with as well.
 The while loop ends when the data stops flowing.
+This is triggered by the generator returning `null`.